 Ants are ubiquitous in distribution and occupy almost all terrestrial ecosystems.
 Ants are one of the ideal model organisms for measuring and monitoring biodiversity for many reasons.
 Ant belongs to a single large family Formicidae, largest of order Hymenoptera.
-It is represented by 26 extant subfamilies with 14,711 valid species and 428 valid genera [1] out of these, 152 species are listed by IUCN and from India, 10 subfamilies are represented by 100 genera with 828 species.
-In India, Himalaya and the Western Ghats harbor a large number of ant species, 656 species from 88 genera were recorded from Himalaya, and 455 species from 75 genera were recorded from the Western Ghats, especially in Tamil Nadu, 184 species from 51 genera were recorded [2 and 3].
+It is represented by 26 extant subfamilies with 14,711 valid species and 428 valid genera [1] out of these, 152 species are listed by IUCN and 10 subfamilies were reported in India, which are represented by 100 genera with 828 species.
+Abundance and diversity of ants species is also greater neighbouring areas, for example, In India, Himalaya and the Western Ghats harbor a large number of ant species, 656 species from 88 genera were recorded in Himalaya, and 455 species from 75 genera were recorded in the Western Ghats, especially in Tamil Nadu, 184 species from 51 genera were recorded [2 and 3].
 Ants in India, occupy a variety of habitats such as leaf litter, trees, soil and dead logs, while tramp species prefer human-modified habitats.
-Some species even form symbiotic association with particular group of plants, which produce suitable preformed nest sited to attract the ants to take up residence [4].
+Some species even form symbiotic association with particular group of plants, which produce suitable preformed nest sites to attract the ants to take up residence [4].
 The design and architecture of nest is distinctly purposeful and constructed with patience.
-They construct nests in various types of habitats, some nest in cavities in plants, but majority of ants make nests in the ground.
+They construct nests in various types of habitats, some nest in plant cavities, but majority of ants make nests in the ground.
 Same colony of ants may adopt very different methods of nest building at different periods during the growth and development [5].
-Ants nesting habits range from subterranean in either terrestrial or intertidal habitats [6], to lignicolous, lithophilic, and arboreal [7 and 8], with nests constructed of various combinations [9].
+The ability of ants to build its nests ranges from subterranean (i.e. terrestrial and/or intertidal habitats) [6], to lignicolous, lithophilic, and arboreal [7 and 8], with nests constructed of various combinations [9].
 Ants play an important role in terrestrial ecosystems such as pollinators, seed dispersal, predators of harmful insects, good soil turners and as a food source for other animals.
-The plants and produce make suitable preformed nest sites to attract the ants to take up residence
+The plants and produce make suitable preformed nest sites to attract the ants to take up residence.